rizo/streams-bench/README.md

 # Streams Benchmarks

-This is an ongoing effort to understand and document the performance characteristics of the streaming models available for OCaml.
+This is an ongoing effort to understand and document the performance characteristics of streaming models available for OCaml.

 ## Results